S0FT-s/S0FT-s/README.md

 age = 15
 from = 127.0.0.1
-dream = "be a good dev"
+dream = "be a good dev, have samoyed"

 langs = ['python','nodejs']
 langs_to_learn = ['c','sql']